camunda/camunda/qa/import-performance-tests/README.md

 In order to measure performance of import process test case will create some data by deploying and starting a process into the running process engine instance.
 By default 100 000 process instances will be started.
-This value can be adjusted through the property
+This value can be adjusted through the `import.test.number.of.processes` property located in _import-performance-test.properties_.
+  Additionally data generation step can be completely disabled by changing value of `import.test.generate.data` to _false_.

 ## Import process